Sample Complexity of Linear Regression Models for Opinion Formation in Networks: Network Effects on Total Sample Complexity

-Although the bounds in \pref{thm: general tight bound} are tight empirically, they are unintuitive and do not guarantee theoretical tightness.
-To solve this issue, we further investigate the natural case where the influence weights are uniform.
-Let $TSC(G,\alpha, \epsilon)$ be the solution of the optimization in \pref{thm:general_optimal} when all $v_{ij} = \alpha$. \pref{thm: degree bound} shows a more interpretable bound for $TSC(G,\alpha, \epsilon)$ related to degree, and serves as the first step to derive tight bounds for several specific graph classes.
+\junk{Although the bounds in Theorem \ref{thm: general tight bound} are tight empirically, they are unintuitive and do not guarantee theoretical tightness.
+To solve this issue, we further investigate the natural case where the influence weights are uniform.}

+We model uniform influence factors by setting $v_{ij} = \alpha$ for every agent $i$ and neighbor $j$ of $i$, for a given real $\alpha \ge 0$.
+Let $TSC(G,\alpha, k, \epsilon)$ be the solution of the optimization in Theorem \ref{thm:general_optimal} for this case.
+Theorem \ref{thm: degree bound} provides interpretable bounds for $TSC(G,\alpha, k, \epsilon)$ related to degree, and serves as the first step to derive tight bounds for specific graph classes.
+The proof of Theorem \ref{thm: degree bound} leverages the dual form of Equation \ref{eq:opt}, together with a careful analysis of matrix $W$ defined in Lemma \ref{lemma:potential}.
+Detailed proof can be found in \cite{liu2023sample}.